jsrocket/espruino/devicerc/readme_browser.md

 ### 3. Connect to the websocket server

 **Parameters**
- - Device Identifier: - An identifier that matches the value entered in your Espurino program.
+ - Device Identifier: - An identifier that matches the value entered in your Espurino code.
  - Server: - The address and port for your websocket server.

 **Returns**